technology-toolbox/website/content/blog/jjameson/2009/04/02/ca1704-code-analysis-warning-and-using-custom-dictionaries-in-visual-studio.md

 Once you enable Code Analysis on your projects, you are likely to encounter warnings  similar to the following:

+{{< blockquote "font-italic" >}}

-> MSBUILD : warning : CA1704 : Microsoft.Naming : Correct the spelling of 'Fabrikam'
+MSBUILD : warning : CA1704 : Microsoft.Naming : Correct the spelling of 'Fabrikam'
-> in namespace name 'Fabrikam.Demo.CoreServices.Logging'.
+in namespace name 'Fabrikam.Demo.CoreServices.Logging'.

+{{< /blockquote >}}

 If you right-click one of these warnings and then click **Show Error Help**,  you will find the following:

+{{< blockquote "font-italic" >}}

-> **How to Fix Violations**
+**How to Fix Violations**

->
-> To fix a violation of this rule, correct the spelling of the word or add the
-> word to a custom dictionary named CustomDictionary.xml.
-Place the dictionary
-> in the installation directory of the tool, the project directory, or in the
-> directory associated with the tool under the user's profile (%USERPROFILE%\Application
+To fix a violation of this rule, correct the spelling of the word or add the word to a custom dictionary named CustomDictionary.xml.
+Place the dictionary in the installation directory of the tool, the project directory, or in the directory associated with the tool under the user's profile (%USERPROFILE%\Application Data\...).

-> Data\...).
+{{< /blockquote >}}

 {{< reference title="Identifiers should be spelled correctly" linkHref="http://msdn.microsoft.com/en-us/library/bb264492.aspx" >}}